-Oklahoma Joe now has a drum smoker for sale called the Bronco and, at first glance, I really like the looks of this thing!
+Oklahoma Joe now has a drum smoker for sale called the Bronco and I really like the looks of this thing!
 The Bronco has a ton of design features that I love and an attractive price point.

 The Bronco is a well designed but non traditional drum smoker.